 The Legendary Deities Who Inspired Our 8 Immortals Oolong Tea

 Today, I'm exploring the namesake of our 8 Immortals Oolong: The 8 Immortals are a group of mythological heroes, believed to have a special connection with the secrets of nature, endowing them with physical and/or spiritual immortality.
 They have figured prominently in Chinese folklore from the ancient times of the Tang dynasty (7c - 10c) and have been a part of written art and culture since the Ming dynasty (14c - 17c).
 Each of the 8 Immortals is endowed with a specific supernatural power.
-Their stories and capabilities range from a beggar who wards off evil and heals the sick, to a hermaphrodite who wears only one shoe and communicates directly with the gods.
+Their stories and capabilities range from a beggar who wards off evil and heals the sick, to an intersex who wears only one shoe and communicates directly with the gods.
 As a group, they represent prosperity and longevity, and the ability to overcome earthly hardships.
 They were often depicted together, and one of the most significant writings about them tells of their voyage together across the ocean to the East.
 Below are illustrations of the 8 Immortals, with brief introductions of their characters.
 The image is from the Immortal Mountain blog, a site offering Insight into the World of Chinese Fantasy Novels.

 1. Lü Dongbin (呂洞賓; pinyin: Lǚ Dòngbīn) is the chief leader.
 He was a scholar and is respected as such.
 His attributes are a sword and a fly brush, which can calm evil.
 He is the patron deity of barbers.